Saturday, October 28, 2017

 It has been commonly charged by atheists that most wars throughout the history of mankind were enacted in the name of religion.
 In other words, it is argued that the greatest amount of lives lost in the pages of previous ages was due to zealous religious people attempting to conquer other nations for the sake of their own gods.
 Many atheists reason that if no religions existed, then the world would function peacefully because there would also cease to be controversy over the validity of contradictory sets of religions customs, traditions, and practices.
 The claim that religion is the number one cause of war has been advanced to give people the impression that a secular worldview is optimistically plausible.
 However, this idea is untenable as will be shown in this article.

 In his work titled Lethal Politics and Death by Government, Professor R. J. Rummel noted that death in battle was not usually inspired in the name of religion, but rather that naturalistic philosophies were the primary cause.
 Though religions may be used by governments to influence a large population of a people to wage war, that still does not make religion itself the cause of war.
-Logically speaking, wars have oftentimes been fought among groups who adhere to the same religion.
+Logically speaking, wars can be fought among groups who adhere to the same religion.
 Consider, as an example, the American Civil War.
-Battles are, for the most part, conducted strictly for secular purposes, which can include but are not limited to controlling foreign territories or obtaining resources.
+Battles are, for the most part, conducted mainly for secular purposes, which can include but are not limited to controlling foreign territories or obtaining resources.
 Therefore, governments are the source of war, not religions.

 We cannot consistently affirm the existence of moral values without a supernatural Law Giver.
 If we choose to abide by the relativistic moral code presented by secularism, then it follows that truth can be self-contradictory and thereby self-refuting.
 If we cannot uphold objective morals, then neither can we uphold objective human rights.
 There would also be no such thing as value, certainty, or purpose.
 Nevertheless, we can never condone the establishment of atheistic governments in the twentieth century that treacherously usurped power and inhumanly murdered hundreds of millions of innocent people.
 So it is incumbent to understand why religion is an indispensable support for continual survival of the human race.